 The Corporation participates in related party transactions with certain of its subsidiaries and affiliates.
 These transactions include collateralized financing transactions, prime brokerage services, derivatives clearing, trading management services, advisory services, charges for operational support services, and the borrowing and lending of funds.
-With the exception of loans payable, these transactions are generally short-term in nature and are entered into in the ordinary course of business.
+With the exception of lease-related expense allocations, discussed below, and subordinated liabilities, these transactions are generally short-term in nature and are entered into in the ordinary course of business.
 Related party financing transactions are also discussed in note 9.